McGraw Hill profit surges on higher bond issuances

 Second-quarter net income increased to $254 million, or 91 cents per share, from $216 million, or 76 cents per share, a year earlier.

 On an adjusted basis, the company earned 92 cents per share from continuing operations.

 Total revenue rose 17 percent to $1.25 billion.
 Analysts were expecting earnings of 82 cents a share on revenue of $1.19 billion, according to Thomson Reuters I/B/E/S.

 Revenue at S&P Ratings increased 24 percent to $599 million, driven by corporate and structured debt issuance.

 Revenue from the company's commercial and commodities businesses, which include the Platts brand, increased 8 percent to $259 million, while revenue from its Dow Jones indices grew 39 percent to $123 million.

 The 125-year old company, which still has about two dozen lawsuits pending against it, agreed on Wednesday to sell the Aviation Week journal to Penton Media as it looks to focus on its core financial information assets.

 The company sold its TV stations in 2011 and its textbook business this year.

-McGraw-Hill shares, which have gained over 12 percent since the company reported first-quarter results, were up 2.6 percent at $61.03 on Thursday on the New York Stock Exchange.
+McGraw-Hill shares, which have gained over 12 percent since the company reported first-quarter results, closed at $59.48 on Wednesday on the New York Stock Exchange.

 (Reporting by Tanya Agrawal and Varun Aggarwal in Bangalore; Editing by Saumyadeb Chakrabarty)